arnavmalhotra/Tonalysis-backend/README.md

 ---

-## 🧠 AI Feedback with Google Gemini (Optional)
+## 🧠 AI Feedback with Google Gemini

-You can optionally connect the extension to Google Gemini to receive intelligent feedback on your speaking style, clarity, tone, and pacing.
+You can connect the extension to Google Gemini to receive intelligent feedback on your speaking style, clarity, tone, and pacing.

 ### 🔍 What AI Feedback Includes